djalbat/the-occam-user-manual/content/getting-started/opening-viewing-and-verifying-packages-and-projects.md

 There will be several hundred lines of output in this case because the verifier has to verify not just the `peano-axioms` project but all the projects it depends on.
 To bring this chapter to a close, therefore, remove all but the `peano-axioms` project and open its dependencies as packages rather than projects.
-Afterwards, when you verify the `peano-axioms` project the verifier will work much more quickly.
+Afterwards, if you verify the `peano-axioms` project then the verifier will work much more quickly.